 Generally I recommend against that simply because then it becomes pretty unwieldy, and you have typos and all other kinds of things.
 So we'll leave that unchecked.
 Save settings.

 Well now I can head over to content media, and I can update my image with a new tag.

 Kids are one of my tags and people are one of my tags.
 And there we go.
 Now again, this doesn't do us any good here because in this particular layout.
 We don't get to see any additional fields.

 The next step is to update this view in order to see and filter by the tags that you've created.
 Structure, Views.
 Now in this case I'm just going to duplicate that media view because I don't want to really mess this up.

-- And then I'm going to add a filter criteria - image tags.
+- add a filter criteria - image tags

-- We'll update that label just a little bit and save.
+- update that label just a little bit

 Head back over to content and media, and now you will notice that we've got two media tabs here.
 We could fix that in a little bit I just wanted to get through it quickly.

 You'll note here there are the image tags added to this particular image and of course I can now filter by any tag!

 And there you go.
 Well that's it!
 A digital asset management system inside Drupal, using core modules.
 Now there's a little bit more to it than that, so I'd encourage you to check out the class below.
 This is OSTips from OSTraining, thanks for watching, please subscribe.
 I'm Ron Martin. "

 Learn more about the Drupal 8 Media Module Class here.